galaxyproject/galaxy-hub/content/news/2023-06-16-esg-wp5-astronomy-fits/index.md

 These additions are part of an ongoing effort to integrate astronomical tools, workflows, and data archives into Galaxy.

+We are grateful to [Centre de Données astronomiques de Strasbourg](https://cds.unistra.fr/) for developing AladinLite Viewer.

 <div class="center">
 <div class="img-sizer" style="width: 100%">